First impressions are important and ensuring everyone has a positive lasting impression of our city is high on Canterbury Connected BID’s agenda.

 - Incredible animals that migrate thousands of miles and can live to be 100 years old?
 Check!

-The leaflet, A Canterbury Safari is available from the Whitefriars Shopping Centre, Canterbury City Council and Canterbury Christ Church University as well as the BID.
+The leaflet, A Canterbury Safari is still available from the Whitefriars Shopping Centre, Canterbury City Council and Canterbury Christ Church University as well as the BID office.
 This is a great way to enjoy the city, spend time in some of our most beautiful spaces and learn more about these fascinating creatures.

 But remember, people: it’s like a jungle out there… stay safe!